daun/statamic-loupe/README.md

 ## Loupe

-Loupe is a local SQLite search engine that is easy to set up and requires no additional infrastructure.
+...is a local SQLite search engine that is easy to set up and requires no additional infrastructure.

 - Only requires PHP and SQLite, nothing else